-Management of staff health and well-being will be supported by the creation and signoff of new position Safe Work Method Statements that incorporate, amongst other risks, the new risks posed by COVID-19.
+Management of staff health and wellbeing is supported by the signoff of position Safe Work Method Statements that incorporate, amongst other risks, the risks posed by COVID-19.

-Over the period of COVID-19 we will continue to monitor staff well-being including:
+Over the period of COVID-19 we will continue to monitor staff wellbeing including:

-- Ensuring all staff have the correct working from home office setup and have a Working from Home Safe Work Method Statement completed. - Regular check-ins by managers with staff. - Establishment of the virtual staff chat site and virtual morning teas. - · Weekly virtual CEO catchups. - Undertaking staff survey regarding the Corangamite CMA response to COVID-19 including how we can continue to support staff. - Regular communication to staff from the CEO, including reminders around hygiene and also discussing mental health including support available (e.g. Employee Assistance Program).
+- Ensuring all staff have the correct working from home office setup and have a Working from Home Safe Work Method Statement completed - Regular check-ins by managers with staff - Establishment of the virtual staff chat site and virtual morning teas - Weekly virtual CEO catchups - Undertaking staff survey regarding the Corangamite CMA response to COVID-19 including how we can continue to support staff. - Regular communication to staff from the CEO, including reminders around hygiene and also discussing mental health including support available (e.g. Employee Assistance Program)